 Our Board believes that for certain areas of risk, our Company is better served by having the initial risk evaluation and risk monitoring undertaken by a subset of the entire Board that is more focused on the issues pertaining to the particular risk.

+Compensation Risk

+The Compensation Committee is aware that compensation arrangements, if not properly structured, may encourage inappropriate risk-taking and conducts, annually, a formal review, in conjunction with Pearl Meyer, of all of its incentive programs for executives and employees.
+After conducting this review, the Committee has concluded that our compensation programs are not reasonably likely to incentivize employee behavior that would result in any material adverse effect on the Company.
+Our Compensation Committee assists the Board in evaluating risks relating to our compensation policies and procedures.

+ESG Risk

-For instance, our Compensation Committee assists the Board in evaluating risks relating to our compensation policies and procedures.
-Our Nominating and Governance Committee, which is comprised of all our independent directors, has responsibility under the Committee's charter to review Environmental, Social and Governance ("ESG") risk and develop strategy as we continue to evolve our responses in this area.
-Also, our Audit Committee assists the Board in fulfilling the Board's oversight responsibility relating to the evaluation of financial, regulatory, cyber and other enterprise level risks confronting the Company.
+Our Nominating and Governance Committee has responsibility under the Committee's charter to review Environmental, Social and Governance ("ESG") risk and develop strategy as we continue to evolve our responses in this area.

+Enterprise Risk Level Management

+Our Audit Committee assists the Board in fulfilling the Board's oversight responsibility relating to the evaluation of financial, regulatory, cyber, and other enterprise level risks confronting the Company.
+Our Vice President, Chief Information Officer reports and updates our Audit Committee quarterly on all activities and initiatives that our IT security and compliance team undertakes to monitor and secure our enterprise communications, systems, and assets from external and internal threats.
+Our Audit Committee and our Vice President, Chief Information Officer, and management as necessary, regularly update our Board on IT and IS matters.

-The Company has a management level enterprise risk management committee that meets quarterly and reports to the Audit Committee.
-Our IT department is represented on this committee and reports on both the proactive and passive activities that it undertakes to monitor, and secure our computer systems, and also details and reports on the various training programs that it develops for individual users and groups within our workforce, together with the delivery and results of these training sessions.
-In addition to this reporting, our Audit Committee receives quarterly reports on these and other initiatives, and programs directly from our Chief Information Officer.
+The Company also has a management level enterprise risk management committee that meets quarterly and reports to the Audit Committee.
+Our Vice President, Chief Information Officer is a member of this committee and regularly reports on both the proactive and other activities that our IT security and compliance team undertakes to monitor, and secure our communications, systems, and assets, and also details and reports on the various training and compliance programs that it develops and maintains for individual users and groups within our workforce, together with the delivery and results of these training sessions.